TrueBlocks/trueblocks-docs/content/docs/install/get-the-index.md

 3. Given the list of `appearances`, TrueBlocks pulls the full transacitonal history of the account from any (remote or local) RPC endpoint.
 4. During the query, you may instruct TrueBlocks to cache the response locally, making future queries for this same address nearly instantaneous.

-### Use chifra pins --init_all to get the entirity of the index
+### Use chifra init --all to get the entirity of the index

-To get the entirety of the appearance index, run `chifra pins --init_all`.
+To get the entirety of the appearance index, run `chifra init --all`.

 If you use this command and don't run `chifra scrape`, you will have to update the index periodically by running the command again. ([Read about the finding the latest manifest](#Supplementary-how-can-I-see-when-the-manifest-was-last-published)).